rocker-org/rocker-versioned2/README.md

 Check [the Wiki](https://github.com/rocker-org/rocker-versioned2/wiki) for the list of tags.

+There are also special tags that are not listed, `devel` and `latest-daily`.
-As tags not listed on the list, we build images daily with the `devel` tag, which installs the development version of R, and the `latest-daily` tag, which installs the RStudio daily build.
+We build images daily with the `devel` tag, which installs the development version of R, and the `latest-daily` tag, which installs the RStudio daily build.

 - The `devel` tag is available for `rocker/r-ver`, `rocker/rstudio`, `rocker/tidyverse`, `rocker/verse`.